-This Healthy Egg Roll in a Bowl has all of the great flavor of Egg Rolls, but it's a sure to please Easy One Pan Meal without the carbs and grains of typical egg roll wrappers.
+This Healthy Egg Roll in a Bowl (aka Crack Slaw) has all of the great flavor of Egg Rolls, but it's a sure to please Easy One Pan Meal with all the taste, but none of the carbs!

 “Egg Roll in a Bowl?” you say.
 “What's that?”